avdheshh/RandomColor_React/README.md

 ## Installation

-1. Clone the repository:
+1. Clone the repository
-2. Navigate into the project directory:
+2. Navigate into the project directory
-3. Install dependencies:
+3. Install dependencies

 ## Usage

-1. Start the development server:
+1. Start the development server.

 2. Open your browser and go to [http://localhost:5173/] (http://localhost:5173/).